MPCA-data/tidytuesdays/show-n-tell/exercises/README.md

 >
 > *Load the package "ggplot2".
 > Create a new variable named "asleep" and set it to false.
-> Create a vector called "names" that contains the 3 text values: "Shrek", "Dolly", & "Beetlejuice".
+> Create a vector called "names" that contains the 3 text values: "Shrek", "Dolly" & "Beetlejuice".
 > Create a new variable named "sheep_id" and assign it three values: 1, 2, & 3.
-> Create a data frame called "my_sheep" with 2 columns: sheep_name that contains the "names" vector above, and "sheep_id" that contains the "sheep_ids" above.
+> Create a data frame called "my_sheep" with 2 columns:*
+>    - *"sheep_name" that contains the "names" vector above*
+>    - *"sheep_id" that contains the "sheep_ids" above*
+>
-> Make a gg-scatterplot of my_sheep, with the sheep names along the x-axis and the sheep IDs as the y-axis
+> *Make a gg-scatterplot of my_sheep, with the sheep names along the x-axis and the sheep IDs as the y-axis.
-> Give the plot the title "Counting sheep backwards makes me Zzzz..."
+> Give the plot the title "Counting sheep backwards makes me Zzzz...".
-> Set the variable "asleep" to true*
+> Set the variable "asleep" to true.*

 <details> <summary> Example code </summary>